Macdonald River (St Albans): Inns

 The Settlers Inn in St Albans still survives as a working inn.
 A number of other Inns in the valley have been restored as private residences.
-The oldest licensed Inn in the valley was The Industrious Settler, built by Aaron Walters in 1833 located approximately 3 km north of St Albans, and another early inn was The Victoria Inn, erected by David Cross in 1842, about 5 km from the Hawkesbury River junction with the Macdonald.
+The oldest licensed Inn in the valley was The Industrious Settler, built by Aaron Walters in 1833 and located approximately 3 km north of St Albans, and another early inn was The Victoria Inn, erected by David Cross in 1842, about 5 km from the Hawkesbury River junction with the Macdonald.

 Churches and cemeteries

 The valley once supporting seven small churches and four denominational schools, many now in ruins.
 Throughout the valley are the remains of a number of small cemeteries.
 Some of the earlier settlers, especially in the upper valley, buried their dead on their properties.

 St Albans Common

 Since 1824 an area north of St Albans of approximately 10.4 km2 along the Mogo Creek has been in use as common land.
 This has its roots in the traditional "Common" of England and is designed to compensate "villagers" for the small size of their allotments.
 Perpetual succession to the St Albans Common was granted on 4 March 1853 to five trustees, who were to act on behalf of the "Settlers, Cultivators and other Inhabitants of the District".
 The land is private property, reserved for the use of the "Commoners" and is still run by the Commoners themselves through the Trustees.
 As well as being host to stock the Common has an extensive lagoon which provides a refuge to many water birds and wildlife.
 The whole area is now listed as a conservation area ensuring its preservation for future generations of St Albans Commoners.